dinhphien/loan-application/README.md

 ## Architecture
 The app service is built using Laravel framework with MVC architectural pattern.
-Two additional layers: Service layer and Domain layer are added for clear and separation.
-Instead of messing up Controller layer with business logic.
+Two additional layers: Service layer and Domain layer are added between Controller and Model layers to handle business logic for clarity and separation, rather than messing up the logic in either Controller or Model.

 In Service layer, Publish/Subscribe pattern is applied to decouple the main workflow from other flows that act upon that.

-## Quality tools
+## Code Quality
 To ensure quality code of this project, Pint and Phpstan are used for code style fixer and static code analysis.